sagemath/trac_to_gh/Issue 6530.md

 # Issue 6530: methods not shown in documentation search

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6530

 Original creator: gpannwitz